CreateYourAccount-username/superpy/report.md

 ```

 ## Home Automation and phone notifications
 Just for fun added a link that interacts with my Homey home automation controller.
-Inspired by the movie Middle Men (2009) I thought it would be funny that a sale would generate a doorbell (ding! ding!) inside my house.
+Inspired by the movie Middle Men (2009) I thought it would be funny that a sale would generate a doorbell sound (ding! ding!) inside my house.
 Akin to the buzzer sounding when they had a sale in the movie.
 I then added a little bit extra to teach myself how to pass information to Homey from superpy.
-This results in a bit of text being send, being the product name, total revenue and profits for the day.
+This results in a bit of text being send through the Homey Telegram Bot; being the *product name, total revenue* and *total profit* for the day.
-The way it's implemented by default it is not used and there are no extra commands used to leave it off.
+It is not used by default and there are no extra commands required to leave it off.
 Only if you want to use it (novelty wears off quickly) you have to specify an extra command.
 This is handled in the following code <code>sell_parser.add_argument('--ding', default='off', (...))</code>

 Obviously I took out my private key from the code.
-You can insert your own Homey cloud ID and then create the following flow:
+You can insert your own Homey cloud ID in the *dingding()* function and then create the following flow in the Homey app:

 ![homey flow](https://github.com/CreateYourAccount-username/superpy/blob/CreateYourAccount-images/homey%20flow.png?raw=true)